cesareferrari/newsletter/react/20191018-update-item.md

 If everything goes well, the Axios call will return back to us an array with all the items, including the updated item.
 We only have to update our state with setState to reflect these changes.

 Next, we need to create the Edit form so we can make changes to the items.
 We will look at the form in tomorrow's article.

+---

+I write daily about web development.
+If you like this article, feel free to share it with your friends and colleagues.

+You can receive articles like this in your inbox by subscribing to this newsletter.
+Just click the button below to sign up for a free subscription.